mph-/lcapy/doc/netlists.rst

    the negative specified node is connected to ground.
 The new netlist is returned.

+- `convert_IVP(t)` Returns a new circuit suitable for solving as an initial value problem.
+Any switches in the circuit are evaluated at the specified time `t`.
+Note, when solving the IVP, time is referred to when the last switch activated prior to the time specified for `t`.

 - `describe()` Prints message describing how netlist is solved

 - `has()` Returns True if component in netlist